Riverscapes/SolarStream/README.md

 1. Unzip the contents to your computer (keep all files in the same directory)
 2. Open ArcGIS
-3. Add the .tbx file to ArcToolbox.
+3. Add the SolarStreamTools.pyt file to ArcToolbox.

 ## Using the Solar Stream Tools